 DAUCUS CAROTA SATIVA ROOT EXTRACT Carrot Oil.
 The seeds of carrots yield an essential oil rich in beta carotene, orange or red compounds that are precursors to vitamin A and occur naturally in plants.
 Also high in vitamin E, carrot oil promotes skin cell regeneration and stimulates the production of sebum in dry scalp and skin.
 Its high antioxidant content makes it an excellent natural preservative in cosmetic formulations.

-Natural cleansing and foaming agent made from fruit sugar and used in shampoos and liquid soaps for its mild lathering properties.
+Natural cleansing and foaming agent made from coconut/corn sugar and used in shampoos and liquid soaps for its mild lathering properties.
 (See also Coco-glucoside

 DEHYDROACETIC ACID An organic compound used in cosmetic preparations for its antibacterial and antifungal properties.
 A natural preservative.